 How to create a bird-friendly environment in your garden

-Attracting birds to your garden is a great way to help out those species in need – and it’s also a great way to get started with birdwatching!
+Create a bird friendly environment to help out those species in need.
+It’s also a great way to get started with birdwatching!
 If like us you love to look after the wild birds of the UK, you’ll know the best place to do so is in the comfort of your own garden.
 Creating a safe, tranquil environment for your local birds could really go a long way.

 To survive, birds need food, water, shelter and a safe nesting space.
 If you can set up a friendly space for each of these components in your garden, you’ll have no problem attracting wild birds.
 Grab these essentials to create the ultimate bird-friendly garden paradise.